mitre-ace-direct/ace-direct/README.md

 The `aceopenam` server is the _identity and access management_ server, implemented with _OpenAM_.
 To install and configure `aceopenam`:

 Log into the `aceopenam.domain.com` server and follow the instructions in [./iam/README.md](./iam/README.md) for detailed installation and configuration instructions.
+There is an installation script there.

 ---